 After passing through the stunning countryside and small villages, we made our way down the bumpy roads towards Swaziland’s main tourist hub, Mlilwane Wildlife Sanctuary.
 Although not as extravagant as some of the other African parks, Mlilwane Wildlife Sanctuary still offers a diverse range of wildlife without the danger of the big game (no swimming or you’ll encounter the hippos & crocs).

 We stayed at the popular hostel, Sondzela Backpackers.
 A little different to the backpackers we’re used to in Europe and South America!
-Upon arrival we were greeted with smiles from ear to ear by some of the nicest ladies we’ve ever met.
+Upon arrival, we were greeted with smiles from ear to ear by some of the nicest ladies we’ve ever met.
 After a brief welcoming, they took us right to our rondavel.
 This was the first time we’d stayed in a rondavel before and we loved the concept of them immediately.

-A typical rondavel is a small hut, usually round or oval in shape and is made with materials that can be locally found in raw form.
-It’s walls are often constructed from stones whilst the mortar may consist of sand, soil, or a combination of them all, mixed then with cow dung.
+A typical rondavel is a small hut, usually round or oval in shape and is made with materials that can be locally found in the raw form.
+Its walls are often constructed from stones whilst the mortar may consist of sand, soil, or a combination of them all, mixed then with cow dung.
 Many of the rondavels we stayed in were made of cement or stone with a straw roof but they always had the same traditional structure.

-Roaming right outside were zebras, cows and pumpbas (warthogs).
+Roaming right outside were zebras, cows and pumbas (warthogs).
 We had a door similar to that of a farm door and it allowed us to keep the animals out by closing the bottom yet still viewing the wildlife from the top.
 Welcome to Africa!

-There isn’t a whole lot around the hostel in terms of restaurants so we chose to sit by the fire outside and watch the the ladies cook up a traditional dinner on the outside fire.
-The mornings, we awoke to the small of sausages and enjoyed an early morning breakfast by the fire and enjoyed watching the traditional cooking techniques outside.
+There isn’t a whole lot around the hostel in terms of restaurants so we chose to sit by the fire outside and watch the ladies cook up a traditional dinner on the outside fire.
+The mornings, we awoke to the smell of sausages and enjoyed an early morning breakfast by the fire and enjoyed watching the traditional cooking techniques outside.
 Who needs a kitchen these days?

 Mantenga Cultural Village